wenlzhang/obsidian-task-chat/README.md

 - **📊 Intelligent Scoring** - Customizable relevance, due date, priority, and status weights
 - **🔄 Task Indexing** - Uses Datacore for fast performance

+## 🌐 Web Version Available

+Chat with your Todoist tasks directly in your browser at **[task-chat-web.vercel.app](https://task-chat-web.vercel.app/)**.
+Configure your Todoist API token and AI provider keys to get started.
+All data is stored locally in your browser for privacy.

 ## 🎯 Three Chat Modes

 | Mode | AI Usage | Cost | Best For |